CEA-MetroCarac/auto-denoise/README.md

 ## Getting Started

-It takes a few steps to setup auto-denoise on your machine.
+It takes a few steps to setup Auto-Denoise on your machine.
 We recommend installing [Anaconda package manager](https://www.anaconda.com/download/) or the more compact [Miniconda](https://docs.anaconda.com/free/miniconda/index.html) for Python 3.